History of Colorado Rockies in Timeline

 In January 2020, long-time KOA radio announcer Jerry Schemmel was let go from his role for budgetary reasons from KOA's parent company.

-In March 2021, The Athletic reported that during the 2020 season, Colorado Rockies' baseball operations personnel were made to work as clubhouse attendants in addition to their duties, contributing to dysfunction within the front office.
+In March 2021, The Athletic reported that during the 2020 season, Rockies baseball operations personnel were made to work as clubhouse attendants, leading to long work days and an atmosphere of dysfunction.
+Following this, General Manager Jeff Bridich resigned the following month.

 2021: Larry Walker's Number Retired

-In 2021, Larry Walker, the first member of the Baseball Hall of Fame wearing a Colorado Rockies hat, became the second Colorado Rockies player to have his number (33) retired.
+In 2021, Larry Walker, the first member of the Baseball Hall of Fame wearing a Colorado Rockies hat, had his number (33) retired by the team, becoming the second Rockies player to receive this honor.

 2022: Jerry Schemmel Returns to KOA